pa2si/my-latin-event/README.md

 WHATS DONE IN VERSIONS

+v 0.1.14

+- selectModal is now a reusable component
+- TimePicker is using the selectModal
+- GenrePicker is now also using the selectModal instead of shadCn select ui

 v 0.1.13

-- TimePicker: dates in the past are now disables.
+- TimePicker: dates in the past are now disabled.
 - in schema: eventDateAndTime must be at least 1h in the future

 v 0.1.12